 - Gift Cards

 - Customer Segments

-Without any further delay, let us take a closer look at the characteristics of these top 10 amazing features that will definitely change the design and functionality of your web store.
+Without any further delay, let us take a closer look at the characteristics of these 10 amazing Magento Commerce features.
+They will surely change the design and functionality of your web store.

-B2B stands for Business to Business model, and it refers to the exchange of products and services between two business owners, as we have already explained in one of our previous blog posts:
+B2B stands for Business to Business model.
+It refers to the exchange of products and services between two business owners.
+As you may remember, we have already explained it in one of our previous blog posts.

 Admin Action Log